skripteria/wn-snowflake-plugin/README.md

      ```sh
     php artisan snowflake:sync
     ```
-    You can use it to clean up all unused Snowflake Keys (caution: this deletes the unused content as well):
+    You can use it to clean up all unused Snowflake Keys (caution: this also deletes the attached content):
     ```sh
     php artisan snowflake:sync --cleanup
     ```